Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-The ride today is mostly on unpaved well packed terrain, ideal for E-bikes and road bikes.
-Roseg Valley ride is on a well-worn, there-and-back unpaved path.
-The first 4 miles to the lodge are uphill, and consequently the 4 miles back are downhill.
-The 5 mile ride to St. Moritz follows an undulating terrain, initially unpaved and in the forest, then on a large paved road till the town of St. Moritz and along its lakeshores.
-All together a memorable ride!
+Today’s ride takes place mostly on well-packed, unpaved terrain, making it ideal for E-bikes and road bikes.
+The Roseg Valley ride follows a well-worn, there-and-back unpaved path.
+The first four miles to the lodge are uphill, while the return is a downhill descent.
+The five-mile ride to St. Moritz features undulating terrain, beginning on an unpaved forest path before transitioning to a wide, paved road leading into St. Moritz and along its scenic lakeshores.
+All together, it’s a memorable and rewarding ride!

 Cumulative Distance Range: 20 km (13 miles)